bertofurth/Seagate-Central-Tips/README.md

     testparm

-Finally, the samba service needs to be commanded to reload the modified configuration in order for the changes to take effect.
+Finally, the samba service needs to be reloaded for the changes to take effect.
+This can be done by rebooting the unit or by running the following command.

     /etc/init.d/samba reload